 Blade: It comes with a 1075 carbon steel blade, pretty easy to heat treat.
 The blade has a concave grind (pretty like a shallow hollow grind) which is also known as an axe grind.
 This grind helps to produce a stronger edge as it keeps a lot of metal behind the edge.

 This razor-sharp blade is so durable even to split hard and thick woods.
 Additionally, the satin finish makes it corrosion resistant.

-It shaped in such a way to conform to the hand.
-It’s largely flat and doesn’t has palm swells yet enough for a comfortable grip.
+It is shaped in such a way as to conform to the hand.
+It’s largely flat and doesn’t have palm swells yet enough for a comfortable grip.
 The extended flat tang (pommel) prevents the hand from slipping off during aggressive use.

-Sheath: The package contains heavy duty Nylon sheath with a belt loop, helps convenient carry.
+Sheath: The package contains a heavy-duty Nylon sheath with a belt loop, which helps convenient carry.
 The diagonal retaining button closure pattern helps to keep you safe while running and climbing.

 Blade: It features a high carbon stainless blade.
 Moreover, the blade tip also has an edge but is not super sharp.
 The concave grind is easy to resharpen.
 The razor-sharp blade passes through hardwoods like butter.

 Handle: It comes with a Hardwood handle with a walnut finish.
 Finger grooves give a sturdy grip.
 The handle is designed so as to feel like your hand is locked between the butt and blade.
 The copper rivets are holding the handle scales tightly.
 Moreover, the lanyard hole is functional.
 Although the handle is not fancy yet I like it because of its comfortable grip.